-Romansch is one of Switzerland's four official languages and is spoken in the south of the country by around one percent of the population.
+Romansch is one of Switzerland's four official languages and is spoken in the south of the country by around 1 percent of the population.

 What sorts of jobs are available in Switzerland?

 Most expats move to Switzerland to take up high-paying jobs in finance or IT.
-It's also possible to get seasonal jobs within the tourist industry and there's a demand for biotechnologists, lawyers and German teachers.
+It's also possible to get seasonal jobs within the tourism industry, and there's a demand for biotechnologists, lawyers and German teachers.